Configure Artifactory for PTC

 Step 5: Verify the Redirect Endpoint

-The /package-reroute entry point on the JFrog Router is where Zscaler-redirected client traffic lands.
+The /artifactory/api/package-reroute entry point on the JFrog Router is where security edge-redirected client traffic lands.
 It is product-defined and not customer-configurable.
-You can validate it before ZIA is enabled by calling Artifactory directly with the same query shape Zscaler will append (url= original registry URL, percent-encoded).
+You can validate it before redirect rules are enabled by calling Artifactory directly with the same query shape your security edge will append (url= original registry URL, percent-encoded).

 To verify the package-reroute redirect endpoint: